hackerman518/XenMobileBP/README.md

 # XenMobileBP
-Container for Monitoring XM Enviornment
+Container for Monitoring XM Enviornment for best practice settings.